Rutgers Cancer Institute of New Jersey

 Spinal Cord Research Centre

-NINDS central cord syndrome information page.
+Central cord syndrome information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/Disorders/All-Disorders/Central-Cord-Syndrome-Information-Page.
-Accessed November 8, 2017.
+Accessed January 26, 2021.

-Traumatic brain injury.
+Traumatic brain injury and concussion.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/TraumaticBrainInjury/index.html.
-Updated July 6, 2017.
-Accessed November 8, 2017.
+Accessed January 26, 2021.